External Ids for LPIN2 Gene

 GeneCards Summary for LPIN2 Gene

 LPIN2 (Lipin 2) is a Protein Coding gene.
-Diseases associated with LPIN2 include majeed syndrome and multiple sclerosis 5.
+Diseases associated with LPIN2 include majeed syndrome and osteomyelitis.
 Among its related pathways are Metabolism and Regulation of Glucokinase by Glucokinase Regulatory Protein.
 GO annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
 An important paralog of this gene is LPIN1.

 UniProtKB/Swiss-Prot for LPIN2 Gene